Countly/countly-sdk-documentation/windows/next.md

 </p>
 <h1>Adding the SDK to the Project</h1>
 <p>
   <span>To install the package, you can use either the NuGet Package Manager or the Package Manager Console.
-When you install a package, NuGet records the dependency in either your project file or a&nbsp;</span><code>packages.config</code><span>&nbsp;file (depending on the project format).</span>
+When you install a package, NuGet records the dependency, either in your project file or a&nbsp;</span><code>packages.config</code><span>&nbsp;file (depending on the project format).</span>
 </p>
 <ol>
   <li>